AnthropologieBiblique/Unbound2md/Bibles/NVG/Acts of the Apostles/NVG Ac 6.md

 ---
+aliases :
+- Acts of the Apostles 6
+- Actes 6
-aliases : Ac 6
+- Ac 6
+- Acts of the Apostles 6
 tags : Bible/Ac/6
 ---

-# Chapitre 6
+# Acts of the Apostles 6

 ###### 1
 In diebus autem illis, crescente numero discipulorum, factus est murmur Graecorum adversus Hebraeos, eo quod neglegerentur in ministerio cotidiano viduae eorum.